mckennapsean/dissertation/content/01-intro.md

 A core contribution of this dissertation is the design activity framework; we present an overview in [@sec:framework].
-This framework addresses a missing connection between different kinds of visualization design models, providing for a more complete description of a design project.
+This framework addresses a missing connection between different kinds of visualization design models, providing for a more complete description of a design project in visualization.
 This framework presents steps of a visualization design process through four design activities: _understand_, _ideate_, _make_, and _deploy_.
 Each activity contains a motivation or goal, a list of methods, and target visualization artifacts.
 These concise definitions